 Key Market Trends

-Clinical Analytics to Witness Significant Growth in Italy
+Clinical Data Analytics to Witness Significant Growth Over the Forecast Period

-Hospitals in Italy mostly have their own CPOE, EMR, and RFID track & trace platform fully operating in the country.
+Hospitals in Italy mostly have their own Computerized physician order entry(CPOE), electronic medical record(EMR), and Radio-frequency identification(RFID) track & trace platform fully operating in the country.
 The hospital information systems and EMRs in the Lombardy region is one of the largest investment provided by the government in Italy.

 Further, researchers of the Politecnico Di Milano's Digital Innovation in Healthcare Observatory monitors the evolution of digital healthcare in Italy year over year.
 In 2019, they quantified the economic resources used in Italy to build digital support to government healthcare, with around total expense summing up to EUR 1.39 billion.
 This provides a significant contribution to the healthcare analytics market.